laihoangson/world-of-games-and-data/README.md

 5. Open analytics/analysis_plane.html in your browser to view the live dashboard

-## Data Analysis Report "Game Analytics: From Bootstrapping to Predictive Modeling"
+## Data Analysis Report "Game Analytics: From Exploratory Data Analysis to Predictive Modeling"

 ### 🔍 Key Analysis Features: